What should I wear?

-For all information regarding Access at Kew the Music 2017, please see our Accessibility page here.
+For all information regarding access at Kew the Music 2018, please see our Accessibility page here.

 Children are very welcome at Kew the Music, although they must be accompanied by an adult who holds their own matching valid ticket.
-Children aged 1 to 16 years old (inclusive) need to have a child price ticket (these have an £18 discount).
+Children aged 1 to 15 years old (inclusive) need to have a child price ticket (these have an £18 discount).
+Children aged 16 will be required to purchase a full price ticket.
 Children under 12 months do not require a ticket.
 Please keep your children close and be aware that amplified noise presents a danger to vulnerable hearing, so we would strongly recommend that you bring hearing protection for your children.

 A “challenge 25” policy will be operated at all the bars, shops and structures where alcohol can be obtained, so if you are lucky enough to look under 25 you will be asked to present your acceptable form of ID at the bar.

 Acceptable forms of ID are Passports, Driving licence or the government’s proof of age scheme card – www.pass-scheme.org.uk.
 If you do not have ID when challenged, you will not be served alcohol.